pittcsc/pittcswiki/src/guides/skills/personal-website.md

 You probably fall into two categories: A) You know at least basic web dev, B) You do not know web dev.

 If you are in category A, building a personal website will likely take you less than 2 hours.
-If you are in category B, this is a great way to learn basic web development!
+If you are in category B, this is a great way to get started learning basic web development!

 ## Why Make a Website?
 (It is Free)

-Making a personal website is likely not going to get you a job.
+Making a personal website is likely not going to be what gets you a job.
 However, you never know what might come out of it!

 - Some job applications might have a 'website' field and actually having one will make you stand out
 - If you link your website on your resume and have a portfolio section, you never know what jobs might actually look at it!
 (A big reason why I got a Google internship offer was because of my website)